-Another says that the Sabbath commandment requires only one day
+Another says that the Sabbath commandment requires only one day of rest after six of labor, and hence there has been no change.

 Some reason that all ought to keep Sunday, because although, as they affirm, God did not appoint a particular day, yet agreement is necessary; and to have any or every day a sabbath would be equal to no sabbath at all.